lgtm-migrator/docs-9/README.md

 ## Development

-All files for the API itself are in source/
+All documentation for the API itself is in [index.html.md](source/index.html.md).

 ### Getting Started with Slate